A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Crossed complexes: their homotopy theory and classifying spaces

 \end{Notation}

 By applying the results in \S \ref{sec:hom_of_freeXcomp}, and, in particular, Lemma \ref{lem:derivation_basis}, together with the notions and notation introduced earlier in this Subsection \ref{sec:homfinXcomp}, we have: \begin{Lemma} Let $\A=(A_n)_{n \in \mathbb{Z}^+_0}$ be a finite crossed-complex with a single object.
 Let $X$ be a finite special CW-complex.
 The crossed complex $\CRS(\Pi(X_\sk),\A)$ is homogeneous, in the sense of Definition \ref{homogeneous}, and, in particular, finite.
 Moreover, we have that, for a positive integer $j$,

-In particular, \end{Lemma} This is the special case in which $Y$ is empty, of the following more general result, in which we let $(X,Y)$ be a finite CW-pair, with both $X$ and $Y$ being special CW-complexes.
+In particular, \end{Lemma} This is the special case in which $Y$ is empty, of the following more general result, in which we let $(X,Y)$ be a pair of finite special CW-complexes.